KasdevTech/kasdevtech.github.io/content/AZ-104/az-104-series1-1.2-users-groups-guest.md

 type: "az-104"
 ---

-# AZ-104 Deep Dive — Managing Users, Groups & Guest Access
+# AZ-104 — Managing Users, Groups & Guest Access

 This is **Series 1, Part 1.2** of the KasdevTech AZ-104 .
 We focus on **user and group management**, including guest access and advanced scenarios for enterprise deployments.